 A preliminary report of three patients suggests that a glycoprotein IIb/IIIa inhibitor in combination with a direct thrombin inhibitor may be effective when a thrombin inhibitor alone fails to relieve acute thrombosis .

-There are theoretical reasons why the direct oral anticoagulants (DOACs) rivaroxaban and dabigatran should be effective treatments for patients with established HIT, although clinical experience with these agents in this off-label setting is virtually nonexistent [47-50].
-In a series of 10 patients with HIT and thrombocytopenia who were treated with rivaroxaban, nine had platelet count recovery at a median of seven days .
-There were no new thromboses.
+There are theoretical reasons why the direct oral anticoagulants (DOACs) such as apixaban, edoxaban, rivaroxaban, or dabigatran should be effective for patients with established HIT, although clinical experience with these agents in this off-label setting is very limited [48-51].
+A systematic review identified 54 patients with HIT who were treated with a DOAC .
+In most cases, the oral anticoagulant was preceded by a parenteral agent.
+There was one thrombotic complication (extension of a catheter-associated thrombus), three cases of clinically relevant bleeding, and no deaths.
 More data are needed before DOACs are used routinely for patients with HIT.

 Other approaches, including fibrinogen-depleting agents (eg, ancrod), thrombolysis, plasmapheresis, dextran, or intravenous immune globulin, are not effective for the initial treatment of HIT and should not be used.

 TRANSITION TO WARFARIN — Warfarin should not be used as the initial anticoagulant in patients with heparin-induced thrombocytopenia (HIT) since warfarin therapy may increase the risk of venous limb gangrene in patients with deep vein thrombosis through its rapid lowering of protein C levels [53,54].
 However, once initial anticoagulation has been started, warfarin can be used for continued oral anticoagulation.
 (See 'Duration of anticoagulation' below.)